mrsnu/band/band/docs/config.md

 ## `InterpreterConfig`
 - `InterpreterConfig` contains `ProfileConfig`.
 - `profile_smoothing_factor` [type: `float`, default: `0.1`]: The momentum to reflect current profiled data. `<updateed_profile> = <smoothing_factor> * <curr_profile> + (1. - <smoothing_factor>) * <prev_profile>`.
-- `log_path` [type: `std::string`, default: `""`]: The output path to the file for profile results.
+- `data_path` [type: `std::string`, default: `""`]: The input path to the file for offline profile results.
 If not specified, this will be ignored and will not generate the result file.

 ## `PlannerConfig`
 - `schedule_window_size` [type: `int`, default: `INT_MAX`]: The size of window that scheduler will use.